zlog-in/docs-1/docs/tutorials/crossword.md

 This is a good time to mention that sometimes you’ll see this as an empty array, and this means that all methods can be called.
 (Unless it requires a deposit, which can only be done with a full-access key.
 This is another point to raise, the allowance cannot be transferred as Ⓝ, it can only be used as gas for transactions to that one method.)

-## Access keys in NEAR

-NEAR uses human readable account IDs instead of a public key hash as the account identifier and many keys (public/private key pairs) can be created for each account that we call [Access Keys](/docs/concepts/account#access-keys).

-Currently, there are two types of access keys:

-- Function-call access (`FunctionCall`)
-  - Great for logging into decentralized apps (dApps)
-  - Onboarding users who don’t have a NEAR account
-  - Sky’s the limit
-- Full access (`FullAccess`)
-  - Should be protected
-  - Used to deploy a contract, send Ⓝ and other powerful activities
-  - Actions

 ### Actions for crossword submission